Load balancing system under Join the Shortest Queue: Many-Server-Heavy-Traffic Asymptotics: Model

 \section{Model}

 Consider a load balancing system, i.e., a queueing system with $N$ parallel servers, each of them with an infinite buffer.
-There is a single stream of arrivals to the system, and, upon arrival, jobs are routed to the queues.
-After being routed, they cannot move from one queue to another.
+There is a single stream of arrivals to the system, and, upon arrival, the jobs are routed to the queues by a dispatcher.
+After being routed, the jobs cannot move from one queue to another, and they wait in line until the server processes them.